AnnieP211/AnnieP211.github.io/essays/AiReflection.md

 “How do I connect Prisma to PostgreSQL?”
 “Help me structure this React Bootstrap layout.”

-AI was useful for generating initial ideas and debugging difficult issues, but almost every solution required manual editing.
-One of the biggest lessons I learned was that generated code rarely works perfectly inside an existing codebase without modification.
-Sometimes fixing AI-generated code took longer than writing the feature myself.
+Some nights AI saved me an hour of frustration by immediately spotting something small, like a missing import or a misplaced bracket.
+Other nights, it sent me into a debugging spiral so bad that I started questioning every single line of code I had written since opening VS Code.
+Over time, one of the biggest lessons I learned was that AI generated code rarely works perfectly inside an existing project without modification.
+Sometimes the generated solution looked correct at first glance, but fixing the hidden bugs, adjusting the logic, and making it actually fit the codebase ended up taking longer than writing the feature myself from scratch.

-Learning a Concept or Tutorial
+# Learning a Concept or Tutorial

 AI became extremely useful for learning concepts because it could explain technical topics conversationally.
 Instead of reading documentation filled with unfamiliar terminology, I could ask: